 1. Provides a Sense of Control

 One of the primary benefits of watching crime documentaries is that they can provide a sense of control over our lives.
-Life is full of changes, and it can be overwhelming sometimes.
+Life is full of changes.
+There may be days when you feel lost, and it can be overwhelming sometimes.

 Crime shows often focus on investigations and the pursuit of justice, which can be empowering for viewers.
 When we watch these shows, we feel like we’re part of the process and can help solve the case in our own way.
 This can be especially beneficial for individuals who feel overwhelmed, overworked, or helpless in their daily lives.